tavindev/SE2425_61905_64605_64613_64614_64616_64621/SE202425/Milestone2/CodeMetrics/RodrigoCastro/CodeMetrics.md

 ---

 ## NOM Calculation (Li-Henry Metrics Set) - Class Level:

-- What It Means: Number Of Methods (NOM) is a metric that counts the total number of methods defined in a class.
-This includes both public and private methods and provides insight into the size and potential complexity of the class.

 - Value collected: 94
 - Reference values (Regular): [0..7]
 - Extreme range: [25, +∞]
-- Average NOM in project: 11.89

-- What It Indicates: The NOM value for this class (94) is significantly higher than both the upper reference limit of 7 and the extreme threshold of 25, which already indicates that it is an outlier in terms of method count.
-Furthermore, it is well above the project’s average NOM of 11.89, which further emphasizes that this class is exceptionally large and potentially more complex compared to the rest of the codebase.
+- What It Means: Number Of Methods (NOM) is a metric that counts the total number of methods defined in a class.
+This includes both public and private methods and provides insight into the size and potential complexity of the class.

+- What It Indicates: A NOM value of 94 significantly exceeds the upper reference limit of 7, indicating that the class has a very high number of methods.
+This suggests a large, potentially overburdened class, which may be handling too many responsibilities and could be difficult to manage or test effectively.

 ## Observations